169 - QR Code Specifications

 1. Introduction

-This document specifies an updated version of the generic data structure and encoding mechanism for storing the Identity Data of a registered person using any ID platform.
-It also provides a transport encoding mechanism in a machine-readable optical format (QR).
+This document specifies an enhanced version of the generic data structure and encoding mechanism for storing the Identity Data of a registered person using any ID platform, along with the corresponding transport encoding mechanism in a machine-readable optical format (QR).

 2. Rationale